a-ferraris/wtdRpackage/README.md

 distribution (WTD) is a data-driven approach that uses the empiric distribution of times to the first prescription filled by individuals during a specific time window (e.g., a calendar year) relative to a given start date to estimate the drug exposure duration (typically, the first day of the calendar year).
-Typically, the 80th percentile of the WTD distribution is used to define the duration of exposure.
+Usually, the 80th percentile of the WTD distribution is used to define the duration of exposure.

 ## Background
 Previous studies using Scandinavian databases have shown the accuracy of the WTD in estimating the duration of